ircam-ismm/webaudio-tutorials/basics/encapsulating-logic.md

 The most simple way to encapsulate logic is to use functions.
 We have already seen and used functions in the previous tutorials, but let's just review how we can declare and use them.

-Let's take a contrieved example and pretend that at several points of our code we need to compute the mean of a list of numbers, e.g.:
+Let's take a contrived example and pretend that at several points of our code we need to compute the mean of a list of numbers, e.g.:

 ```js
 // need to compute the mean of this list of 3 elements